39 Museums in Salvador: Discover the history and culture of Bahia

 Av.
 Sete de Setembro, 1.330, Passeio Público, Campo Grande

-The Museum of the Palace of Acclamation occupies a former palace that served as the official residence of the governors and is an outstanding example of late 19th century architecture.
+The Museum of the Palace of Acclamation is housed in a former palace that served as the official residence of governors and is an excellent example of late 19th-century architecture.

 Museu do Palácio da Aclamação em Salvador da Bahia